darkweak/souin/README.md

 Since it's written in go, it can be deployed on any server and thanks to the docker integration, it will be easy to install on top of a Swarm, or a kubernetes instance.
 It's RFC compatible, supporting Vary, request coalescing, stale cache-control and other specifications related to the [RFC-7234](https://tools.ietf.org/html/rfc7234).
 It also supports the [Cache-Status HTTP response header](https://httpwg.org/http-extensions/draft-ietf-httpbis-cache-header.html) and the YKey group such as Varnish.

-## Disclaimer
-If you need redis or other custom cache providers, you have to use the fully-featured version.
-You can read the documentation, on [the fully-featured branch](https://github.com/Darkweak/Souin/tree/full-version) to understand the specific parts.

 ## Configuration
 The configuration file is store at `/anywhere/configuration.yml`.
 You can supply your own as long as you use one of the minimal configurations below.